gofynd/fdk-client-swift/documentation/PLATFORM.md

 | companyId | string | A `company_id` is a unique identifier for a particular seller account. |
 | applicationId | string | A `application_id` is a unique identifier for a particular sale channel. |

-Add configuration for products & listing.
+configuration meta  details for catalog.

 *Success Response:*

-success flag will tell whether the operation was successful.
+configuration details for catalog.
+See example below or refer `GetCatalogConfigurationMetaDataSchema` for details

-Schema: `GetAppCatalogConfiguration`
+Schema: `GetCatalogConfigurationMetaData`